Operation Ferdinand: Background

 Operation Ferdinand formed part of Operation Bodyguard, a broad strategic military deception that was intended to confuse the Axis high command as to Allied intentions during the lead-up to the Normandy landings.
 During early 1944 the main thrust of deceptions in the Middle Eastern theatre were contained under Operation Zeppelin (including its sub-plan Vendetta), which developed threats against Greece and Southern France, and Operation Royal Flush, which ran political deceptions against Spain and Turkey.
 On 14 June, the Allies committed to a landing in Southern France, codenamed Operation Dragoon (formerly Anvil).
 Royal Flush and Zeppelin were scaled back to tone down the threat to France, and it was decided a new plan (Ferdinand) was required to cover the intended invasion.

 The Allied nations invaded Italy in September 1943 and by mid-1944 had pushed the Germans back to the Gothic Line in the North of the country.
 Ferdinand was intended to develop a threat against Genoa, as part of an expected Allied assault on the Gothic Line in August/September 1944.
 German forces in the French Riviera (originally threatened by Vendetta) were to be put at relative ease, but not left feeling too secure lest they be moved to re-inforce Normandy.
 Planning for the operation was handled by 'A' Force; the department in charge of deception in the Middle East.
 A large part of the operation planning was handed to Major Eugene J Sweeney, an Irish-American career officer who had joined the department in late 1943 with the express task of learning the arts of deception before the war ended.
 Working out of Algiers, at Advanced HQ (West), Sweeney helped implement several deceptions.
 The most notable of these was Operation Oakfield, the cover plan for Operation Shingle and the Battle of Anzio.

 John Bevan, head of the London Controlling Section, met with Colonel Dudley Clarke (head of 'A' Force) in Algiers in early June to decide on the outline for Ferdinand.
 After four days he returned to London leaving 'A' Force to work on the draft.
-On 4 July the draft was approved by Field Marshall Henry Wilson, Supreme Allied Commander in the Mediterranean theatre.
+On 4 July the draft was approved by Field Marshal Henry Wilson, Supreme Allied Commander in the Mediterranean theatre.
 In July, Seventh Army HQ (the army due to be used for Dragoon) moved from Algeria to Naples.
 Sweeney moved with them, as the head of the newly formed No. 2 Tac HQ, and tasked by Colonel Clarke to focus entirely on planning for Ferdinand.
 Sweeney worked on the plan until its final form on 28 July.
 Despite not being completed until the end of the month Ferdinand went into effect as soon as the first draft was approved.